AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-The machine state's fields are defined as follows:
+The machine state's entries are defined as follows:
 - `l1GasLeft`: how much L1 gas remains
 - `l2GasLeft`: how much L2 gas remains
 - `daGasLeft`: how much DA (data availability) gas remains